 It is really worth the while to try to see the world through the eyes of the referees.
 Read the negative comments again, and try to understand what the referees think, feel, and expect from you.
 Do they feel irritated?
 Left out?
 Bored?
 Insecure, needing to bolster their confidence?
 Confused?
 Just plain cranky?

-The key to getting your revised paper accepted to understand what makes the referees happy, and then give them this (while maintaining your scientific integrity, of course).
+The key to getting your revised paper accepted is to understand what makes the referees happy, and then to give them this (while maintaining your scientific integrity, of course).

 TO BE CONTINUED…

 Pingback: How to deal with reviews (2/2) (paper writing for PhD students, last part) – Jari Saramäki